|

 ensure that they are booked into the quota either directly

-with the Kavieng Surf Club or the Niu Ailan Surfriders
+with the Niu Ailan Surfriders

-Alliance.
+Alliance (NASA).
 Should the Kavieng Area be fully subscribed,

 the next best option is to consider booking into the